Couples from Overseas

 What to Do

-First thing to do is to make contact and Contact Me your request and declare your intention to get married or indicate the type, date and location of the ceremony you would like.
+First thing to do is to make contact and Contact Me with your request and declare your intention to get married or indicate the type, date and location of the ceremony you would like.
 You can also send me an instant message to chat if available or use the Quick Contact Form.
 As a registered Civil Marriage Celebrant I will reply with full instructions about how to proceed.

 If getting married, download and print the Notice of Intended Marriage form; fill in all relevant spaces on page 3 and follow the directions on page 4 regarding signing the form if overseas.
 You can scan and email, fax or post it.
 The necessary documents will need to be sighted at some stage prior to the ceremony.